Skip to main content

 • Revoke tokens immediately if exposed.

-Tools & Utilities
+Tools and Utilities

 Job Status API

-Use this endpoint to check the status of asynchronous API operations (such as imports, background processing, or long-running tasks).
+Use this endpoint to check the status of asynchronous API operations, such as imports, background processing, or long-running tasks.

 Endpoint